soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyStatOverrideDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-Stat Groups (DestinyStatGroupDefinition) has the ability to override the localized textassociated with stats that are to be shown on the items with which they are associated.
+Stat Groups (DestinyStatGroupDefinition) has the ability to override the localized text associated with stats that are to be shown on the items with which they are associated.
 This defines a specific overridden stat.
-You could theoretically check these beforerendering your stat UI, and for each stat that has an override show these displayPropertiesinstead of those on the DestinyStatDefinition.
-Or you could be like us, and skip that for now because the game has yet to actuallyuse this feature.
-But know that it's here, waiting for a resilliant young designer totake up the mantle and make us all look foolish by showing the wrong name for stats.
-Note that, if this gets used, the override will apply only to items using the overridingStat Group.
+You could theoretically check these before rendering your stat UI, and for each stat that has an override show these displayProperties instead of those on the DestinyStatDefinition.
+Or you could be like us, and skip that for now because the game has yet to actually use this feature.
+But know that it's here, waiting for a resilliant young designer to take up the mantle and make us all look foolish by showing the wrong name for stats.
+Note that, if this gets used, the override will apply only to items using the overriding Stat Group.
 Other items will still show the default stat's name/description.

 ## Schema
 * **Schema Type:** Definition